Lower Asian prices boosts diesel, jet fuel flow to Europe

 Until now, shipping diesel and jet fuel from North Asia to Europe has been unprofitable as demand in India and South Korea has been absorbing excess barrels, but the start of monsoon season and the end of summer in the Middle East is starting to build supplies.

-For the arbitrage to work, traders say, the spread between Asian and European cargoes typically has to be at least $20 a ton, though the economics also depend on freight rates.
+For the arbitrage to work, traders say, the spread between Asian and European cargoes typically has to be at least $20 a tonne, though the economics also depend on freight rates.

 “Freight in Asia is very expensive right now,” a Singapore-based trader said, adding that high rates are limiting some of the flows to west.